ismailcherri/NodeRestApi/README.md

 ## Installation
 - Clone this repository
+- create a https folder under this project: `$ mkdir https`
 - Go to https folder `$ cd https`
 - Create your HTTPS certificates with this command: